 Dock installation and locations are governed by the additional Covenants and Restrictions for docks at The Retreat.
 Please reference them for additional information.
 Dock installation is also required to be reviewed and approved by the ARB.
 Water quality buffers have been established by the City of Charleston.
 Please refer to your deed and the associated Covenants and Restrictions for additional information.
+The Design Principles for The Retreat and the descriptions herein are based upon current development plans, which are subject to

-The Design Principles for The Retreat and the descriptions herein are based upon current development plans, which are subject to change without notice.
+The Design Principles for The Refreat and the descriptions herein are based upon current development plans, which are subject to change without notice.